 And what is tempeh made of?
-The exact same thing.
+The exact same thing, which means it can be eaten as a tofu substitute.
 However, tempeh takes already cooked soybeans, which are injected with fungi, which ferments the bean mass.
 It's a process similar to making cheese or yogurt.
-During the time, the beans form into a firm block.
+During this time, the beans form into a firm block.
 The block is now known as tempeh.
 And unlike tofu, it comes in only one form - a solid block.

 As you can see, the process of making the two products is wildly different.
 Despite using the same base - the wonderful soybean - everything else then goes to two completely different directions

-Therefore, it's no surprise that there are several differences between tempeh vs tofu when choosing the option for your next meal.
+Therefore, it's no surprise that there are several differences between tempeh and tofu when choosing the option for your next meal.
 So, let's cover them one by one!

 Tofu has a very similar flavor to soy milk - and by that, we mean that it's very neutral and easily gets overpowered by all the spices and sauces you may throw at it.
 The porous texture of tofu helps as well.
 Acting essentially like a sponge, it soaks everything up and acts as a vehicle for flavor.